 The United States is the only industrialized country in the world without some form of guaranteed, legally-protected paid leave.
 Because of that shortfall, only 15 percent of workers have access to paid family leave, and that drops to a mere four percent among low-wage workers.
 Paid family and medical leave policies provide workers with financial support that they need to take time off of work to care for a loved one or address their own health issue without risking their economic security.

-The legislation would create an insurance program funded by employee payroll deductions estimated to cost workers between $25 to $30 per year.
+Ohio House Bill 550 - introduced by Representatives Boggs and Boyd - would create an insurance program funded by employee payroll deductions estimated to cost workers between $25 to $30 per year.
 The program allows for workers to continue earning a percentage of their paycheck for up to 12 weeks of leave to:

 Care for and bond with a newborn, newly-adopted child, or newly-placed foster child

 Care for a family member with a serious health condition